-In addition to communicating recommendations and orders, [LAB-6] and [LAB-7] messages allow original orders to be linked with related recommendations, or results to be linked with fulfillment orders, so that the frequency, context, and performance quality of recommendation and fulfillment activities can be monitored.
+325 In addition to communicating recommendations and orders, [LAB-6] and [LAB-7] messages allow original orders to be linked with related recommendations, or results to be linked with fulfillment orders, so that the frequency, context, and performance quality of recommendation and fulfillment activities can be monitored.

-This LCC Profile incorporates and extends concepts from the HL7 V3 laboratory ordering behavioral model into HL7 V2 so that they may be available to the laboratory community prior to broad implementation of HL7 V3.
+This LCC Profile incorporates and extends concepts from the HL7 V3 laboratory ordering behavioral model into HL7 V2 so that they may be available to the laboratory community prior

+- 330 behavioral model into HL7 V2 so that they may be available to the laboratory community prior to broad implementation of HL7 V3.
 The V3 behavioral modeling is ongoing and the LCC Profile will track that work as it continues.
-The current IHE PaLM Technical Framework and the

-- 295 ONC laboratory ordering and reporting initiatives are based on HL7 V2.5.1.
-LCC development initially focuses on repurposing existing HL7 V2.5.1 messages and data elements to carry the data that LCC transactions require.
-Where extension of field definitions, new fields, new codes, or new messaging patterns are required, they are proposed for the next version of the HL7 V2 in cooperation with the HL7 Orders & Observations (OO) workgroup, and approved new features - are "pre-adopted" individually into the overall HL7 V2.5.1 environment of the PaLM Technical 300 Framework.

-The intent of this work is to create a communication standard for use by separate LIS and EHR/order entry systems.
+The current IHE PaLM Technical Framework and the ONC laboratory ordering and reporting initiatives are based on HL7 V2.5.1.
+LCC development initially focuses on repurposing existing HL7 V2.5.1 messages and data elements to carry the - 335 data that LCC transactions require.
+Where extension of field definitions, new fields, new codes, or new messaging patterns are required, they are proposed for the next version of the HL7 V2 in cooperation with the HL7 Orders & Observations (OO) workgroup, and approved new features are "pre-adopted" individually into the overall HL7 V2.5.1 environment of the PaLM Technical Framework. - 340 The intent of this work is to create a communication standard for use by separate LIS and EHR/order entry systems.
 LCC Profile development does not modify the LTW and other profiles, except for the definition of a limited number of new codes/terms/fields and minor modifications of code and segment usage specifications affecting only LCC messages.
-As such it 305 sits within the framework defined by the LTW.
-In addition, the workflow and use cases from this project should be beneficial to integrated LIS/EHR systems through the definition of a more comprehensive order-result workflow that addresses clinical needs.
+As such it sits within the framework defined by the LTW.
+In addition, the workflow and use cases from this - 345 project should be beneficial to integrated LIS/EHR systems through the definition of a more comprehensive order-result workflow that addresses clinical needs.